dburian/notes/cca.md

 ### Sources and references

-The following is mainly from an exerpt from [Encyclopedia of Social Network Analysis and Mining](https://link.springer.com/referenceworkentry/10.1007/978-1-4939-7131-2_110191).
+The following is mainly from an exert from [Encyclopedia of Social Network Analysis and Mining](https://link.springer.com/referenceworkentry/10.1007/978-1-4939-7131-2_110191).
 Though it is not available to public for free, I've found this to be best source